laz08/gpt2-training-catalan-test/README.md

-# 4. TO-DO :construction:
+# 5. TO-DO :construction:

+- Create our own Tokenizer.

+- Train from scratch.
 Since we are actually using the Transfer learning approach and relying on a previously pretrained model in Spanish, we probably don't have as an accurate model as we should.

+- Increase the volume of data.
 More varied data should also be used during the training, because it is very biased towards informative data (for obvious reasons).